Crush Your Interview

 Most organizations have a social media presence; scroll through their recent posts to get a sense of their brand, company culture, and communication that they convey.
 Larger organizations may have appeared in the news recently, so it can be worthwhile to conduct a Google News search with the organization’s name.
 You may also be able to find reviews about the organization from clients or past employees via websites like Yelp or Glassdoor or Handshake.

 Research Hot Industry Topics

 Industries are constantly evolving with new technological innovations, policy changes, and competition from startups.
-Browse Career Resources to learn about many of these topics (see below for IBISWorld and Vault).
+Browse Career Resources to learn about many of these topics (see below for IBISWorld).
 Look through relevant professional association websites, LinkedIn groups, or professionals’ LinkedIn posts to get a sense of a few issues that are currently impacting this industry.
 You may even try a Google Search using industry keywords to identify relevant resources with trustworthy information.

 Talk to Relevant Peers or Professionals